Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 After ten minutes or so Miss 19m started to combine the two elements.
 We had mud and bubbles going everywhere!
 The water sat on top of the mud in little pools.

-We spokes about the different densities of the liquids and busily agitated the mud to mix the pools of bubbles within the sloppy mess.
+We spoke about the different densities of the liquids and busily agitated the mud to mix the pools of bubbles within the sloppy mess.

-What learning opportunities did our mud fun offer?
+What learning opportunities did our taste safe sensory play mud fun offer?

 - Fine motor skills